SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 What to Wear During the SF Giants Games

 One of the things to be aware of before heading to a game at Oracle Park is that it gets cool at night in San Francisco.
-Even in the heart of the summer, San Francisco night temperatures will dip down into the mid to upper 50s.
+Even in the heart of the summer, San Francisco night temperatures will dip into the mid to upper 50s.

 I typically bring a sweater and a light jacket for night games.
 I also like to wear shoes with socks so I can keep my toes warm.